 This microphone shares the same capsule with the U47 however has different electronics.
 It is a bit more ‘flat’ than the U47.
 This mic is often thought to be better for female vocals because the U47 can have a nasality-like quality on some voices

 This is the next in the generation of the Ux7 models and was designed as a close mic.
 Prince owned and used one to record himself.
+Neumann has resumed production.
 While the other mics in this list have a strong proximity effect the main difference here is that the proximity effect (strong bass tone when close to the mic) has been mitigated to allow closely talking/other souces to sound more natural.
-There are several versions of the U67 — the M269 is a U67 that uses the AC701 tube in some ELA M 251’s.
-The SM69 is a dual-capsule version (stereo mic) of the M269 and very useful on guitars.
+There are several versions of the U67 — the M269 is a U67 that uses the AC701 tube as in some ELA M 251’s.
+The SM69 is a dual-capsule version (stereo mic) of the M269.
+XY guitar mic anyone?

-The diaphragm on the C12 capsule is bright which makes this tube mic have a shimmering bightness to them on strings that is very ear-catching.
+The diaphragm on the C12 capsule is bright which makes this tube mic have a shimmering quality on strings that is very ear-catching.
 The C12 capsule was also used in early versions of the c414 mic.
 There is a dual version called the C24